-Attendance
+Attendance and Punctuality

 Why is regular school attendance important?

 The links between regular attendance, reaching potential attainment and future life opportunities are well researched.
-For this reason Savile Park encourage good attendance and will be robust in monitoring attendance and take action when attendance falls.
+For this reason Savile Park Primary School encourage good attendance and will be robust in monitoring attendance and take action when attendance falls.
 By law, all children of compulsory school age (five to sixteen) must receive a suitable full-time education.

 • their learning